 Ward, Tane.
 2019.
 "Why We Are Here: Make Climate Action Anti-Racist," in Equity in Our Community, Climate Plan Revision.
 Austin, Texas: Equilibrio Norte.

-Tane Ward, "Best for Whom?", contributed by James Adams and James Adams, Center for Ethnography, Platform for Experimental Collaborative Ethnography, last modified 1 March 2020, accessed 5 May 2021.
+Tane Ward, "Best for Whom?", contributed by James Adams, Center for Ethnography, Platform for Experimental Collaborative Ethnography, last modified 1 March 2020, accessed 25 October 2021.